Secondary attack rate

 In epidemiology, the secondary attack rate (SAR) is the proportion or probability of susceptible contacts who develop infection within a reasonable incubation period after known exposure to a primary (index) case (or patient zero, i.e. the case which introduced the pathogenic organism into the population) or the same infectious source.
-It is typically calculated in households, families, dormitories, barracks, or other closed groups (such as attenting medical staff), where close contact facilitates person-to-person transmission.
+It is typically calculated in households, families, dormitories, barracks, or other closed groups (such as attending medical staff), where close contact facilitates person-to-person transmission.

 Calculation

 Secondary Attack Rate (SAR) is expressed by the following formula: